 I have learned a lot from working as an exam marker, both from talking to experienced staff at marker events and from reading students’ work on the exam scripts themselves!
 There is always something new which can stimulate ideas for your own teaching.

 Life as a school psychology teacher can become very exam-focused.
 With most classes sitting the exams in May or June, the year revolves around prelims, coursework and the exams themselves.
 However, some schools have begun to introduce the subject to younger years, which will lead to more variety for the teacher, and a better foundation for the learners.
+Hopefully it will eventually become the norm for Psychology to be a part of the curriculum right from S1.

 Prospects for the subject

 The main reason for the difference north of the border is that fewer schools offer it, partly because it is newer, but again this is changing, with graduates from the Strathclyde PGDE pioneering the subject in several schools who had not offered it before.
 If Psychology was on offer in every school in the country, the Higher could easily be studied by over double the current number of candidates.
 I have seen the N5 course being newly launched in a number of schools over recently years, and proving very popular.
-All of this suggests that there will be opportunities for new teachers in years to come.
+All of this suggests that there will be many more opportunities for new teachers in years to come.

-It is perhaps surprising that there isn’t an Advanced Higher qualification in psychology – available in all other subjects of comparable size – particularly as the subject tends to be (in my view, wrongly) viewed as sixth-year subject.
-It would be good to see SQA introduce this in the future; I have had many students who would like to study psychology but could not, either because they had already done the Higher in S5 and there was no course to move on to in S6, or because their university conditions required Advanced Highers only.
+It is perhaps surprising that there isn’t an Advanced Higher qualification in psychology – available in all other subjects of comparable size – particularly as the subject tends to be (in my view, wrongly) viewed as a sixth-year subject.
+It would be good to see SQA introduce this in the future; I have had many students who would like to study Psychology but could not, either because they had already done the Higher in S5 and there was no course to move on to in S6, or because their university conditions required Advanced Highers only.
 A small number of centres offer A-Level in S6, but this comes with logistical difficulties.

 Indeed, psychology can benefit school learners at all stages.
 I’d love to see the subject develop and be properly recognised throughout the curriculum – and enthusiastic generation of new teachers will play a key role in that process.